-Georgia Southern University is a public university located in Statesboro, Georgia.
-On July 16, 2020, Georgia Southern University was notified by Blackbaud of a ransomware attack on Blackbaud's network that the company discovered in May of 2020.
+On July 16, 2020, the Foundation was notified by Blackbaud of a ransomware attack on Blackbaud's network that the company discovered in May of 2020.
 Blackbaud subsequently reported that the attack took place between February 7 to May 20, 2020.
 Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits.
 Blackbaud reported that it conducted an investigation, determined that backup files containing information from some of its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the stolen files had been destroyed.
 Blackbaud also reported that it has been working with law enforcement.
+Upon learning of the incident from Blackbaud, the Foundation conducted its own investigation of the Blackbaud services used by it and the information provided by Blackbaud to determine what information was involved in the incident.
+On September 15, 2020, the Foundation determined that the backup files potentially contained personal information of some individuals.

-Upon learning of the incident from Blackbaud, Georgia Southern University conducted its own investigation of the Blackbaud services used by Georgia Southern University and the information provided by Blackbaud to determine what information was involved in the incident.
-On July 24, 2020, Georgia Southern University determined that the backup files potentially contained personal information.
-Georgia Southern University subsequently identified information pertaining to 80 Maine residents, including the residents' name and Social Security number.
+The Foundation's investigations identified information pertaining to a total of 106 Maine residents, including the residents' name and Social Security number.

-Beginning today, October 9, 2020, Georgia Southern University is providing written notice to the Maine residents by mailing letters via United States Postal Service First-Class mail.
-A sample copy of the notification letter is enclosed.
-Georgia Southern University is offering all Maine residents a complimentary, one-year membership to credit monitoring and identity theft prevention services through a credit monitoring vendor.
-Georgia Southern University is recommending that the individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
-Georgia Southern University has also established a dedicated phone number where the individuals may obtain more information regarding the incident.
+Beginning today, November 30, 2020, the Foundation is providing written notice to the Maine residents by mailing letters via United States Postal Service First-Class mail.1 A sample copy of each notification letter type is enclosed.
+The Foundation is offering all Maine residents a complimentary, one-year membership to credit monitoring and identity theft prevention services through a credit monitoring vendor.
+The Foundation is recommending that the individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
+The Foundation has also established a dedicated phone number where the individuals may obtain more information regarding the incident.

-Blackbaud has informed Georgia Southern University that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
-In response to this incident, Georgia Southern University is removing all Social Security numbers from the Blackbaud database.
-The University is also taking additional steps with Blackbaud to better ensure that any sensitive or personal information is encrypted.
+Blackbaud has informed the Foundation that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and networkbased platforms.
+In response to this incident, the Foundation, where applicable is removing all Social Security numbers from the Blackbaud database.
+The Foundation is also taking additional steps with Blackbaud to better ensure that any sensitive or personal information is encrypted.

-&lt;sup>1 This report does not waive Georgia Southern University's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.
+1 This report does not waive Florida State College at Jacksonville Foundation's or Florida State College at Jacksonville's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.